 If you would just like to come for the Masses or adoration, you are most welcome and don’t need to register for the pilgrimage.

 How do I get home?

-The best arrangement, if possible, is to have a family member or friend bring you to Yorkton on the first morning and pick you up in Rama at the end.
-This is an opportunity to include others in the pilgrimage, especially the 8:00 p.m.
-Mass, Living Rosary and Candlelight Procession at Our Lady of Lourdes Pilgrimage in Rama.
+Another arrangement is to have a family member or friend bring you to Yorkton on the first morning and pick you up in Rama at the end.
+They could join us for the opening Mass in Yorkton, as well as the beautiful Rama Shrine pilgrimage including the 8:00 p.m.
+Mass, Living Rosary and Candlelight Procession.